-It is possible to submit a RINEX file from a local or onsite base to serve as the source of corrections for data collected from Propeller's PPK solution.
+Submitting a RINEX file from a local or onsite base to serve as the source of corrections for data collected from Propeller's PPK solution is possible.

-This allows customers to use their own GPS base station when performing Propeller PPK surveys on a site with a local coordinate system, as well as extra flexibility while uploading data to a Site on a global coordinate system.
+This allows customers to use their own GPS base station when performing Propeller PPK surveys on a site with a local coordinate system and extra flexibility while uploading data to a Site on a global coordinate system.

-When uploading RINEX data to process AeroPoints and PPK data against, users will enter base station coordinates in any coordinate system supported by Propeller.
+When uploading RINEX data to process AeroPoints and PPK data, users will enter base station coordinates in any coordinate system supported by Propeller.

-For sites on local grids, the data will then process against this RINEX as opposed to requiring a known point to be provided for the location of the AeroPoint.
+For sites on local grids, the data will then process against this RINEX instead of requiring a known point to be provided for the location of the AeroPoint.

 To process AeroPoint data using a RINEX file, you need a RINEX file with the following properties: